Luksoverse/docs.luksoverse.io/docs/mainnet/complete-node-guide/3-system-setup/04-remote-access.md

 #### Text Editors

 We can use various terminal text editors to configure files on the node.
 Ubuntus's default text editor is called Vi Improved.
-I will use the default editor `vim` in this guide.
+I will use the default editor `nano` in this guide.
 However, you can also choose a more user-friendly one like `nano`.
 Here is a description of the two:

-#### Vim
+#### nano

 Vim is an enhanced version of the classic Unix text editor Vi, with additional features and improved usability.
 Vim operates in multiple modes: normal mode, insert mode, and command mode, allowing users to navigate, edit, and manipulate text files efficiently.